fairDataSociety/fairdrive-theapp/docs/DEVELOPMENT.md

 ### Deployment

-Before deploying the application to a remote server, set all the fields in the `.env` file.
+Before deploying the application to a remote server, set all the fields in the `.env.local` file.
 Then build the app for production:

 ```bash
 npm run build